klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 <details><summary>Thresholding</summary>

-Thresholding is the process of turning a grayscale / colored image into a binary one with either black or white pixels.
+Thresholding is the process of turning a grayscale / colored image into a binary one, containing either black or white pixels.
 It is differenciated into global and local thresholding methods: Global thresholding focuses on the image histogram, analyzing its peaks, valleys and curves, while local thresholding computes a threshold for each pixel and turns it either black or white ([source][4]).

 Algorithms used in thresholding can be saved for repeated use as thresholding methods.
 Most methods use image intensity li, j to determine whether a pixel turns white or black.
 If li, j is smaller than a fixed constant T, the pixel turns black ([source][5]).
 There are multiple methods that have been proved to be very efficient, for example Otsu([source][10]), Yen([source][11]) and many more([source][4]).